OCR TOOLS

 End Using

-The above code extracts data from low-quality image files.
+The above code extracts text from a low-quality image file.

 using IronOcr;